ssimpkin/notes/ocul-digital-curation-summit/notes.md

 McMaster has created a digital curation workstation with a bunch of drives to handle various media (zip, jaz, etc.) BitCurator to extract digital materials from removable media in ways that generate metadata.
 BitCurator is a collection of software and utilities developped by a consortium of schools.

+#Archivematica
+###Jeremy Heil, Queen's

+City of Vancouver chose Archivematica, had several criteria for selection: compliance with OAIS, ingests a wide variety of digital objects, stores objects securely, addresses reservation planning, provides logging to demonstrate preservation actions, open source, flexibility to add new features, scalability for large acquisitions.

+Open Archival Information System (OAIS): SIPs and AIPs and DIPs.

+* SIP: Submission information package - acquired and submitted to system
+* AIP: what is preserved in OAIS
+* DIP: what is provided to end-users.

+SIPs have to be massaged a bit to enter the system, for fixity, etc. These are ingested an converted to AIPs and DIPs.
+Can do either/or, both at same time if needed, etc.

+SIP contains original documents, captured metadata, checksums, added metadata.
+Information at the point of capture.

+AIP contains METS/PREMIS and ZIP file containing: original records, normalized versions from preservation and access, preservation metadata.

+DIP contains normalized versions of records for access, descriptive metadata.

+Admin options include the ability to quarantine transfers (can specify length of time if so), can link to Atom, DSpace, or CONTENTdm for DIPs.
+Failure report will identify problems.
+Preservation planning menu: Format information taken from format registries.
+Might have preferred tools to manage format rules.

+Archivematica can be used to enable digital preservation of your IR.

+Demonstration of transferring some sample content from Artefactual.
+Choose format, add name, accession number if present, etc. Actions: approve transfer (creates unique id, completes microservices, red lines indicate having to do something), create SIP, normalize, etc, etc.

+#Islandora
+###Nick Ruest (York) & Kirsta Stapelfeldt (UTSC)

+Islandora the project, Islandora the software, Islandora the community.
+We're getting the condensed version of Islandora Camp content.

+Islandora Foundation: 1 full-time staff member, lots of members and collaborators.
+Foundation holds events and are the stewards for the codebase.

+The software: holds whatever content types you want, as long as you can model them.
+Fedora the repository, not Fedora the OS.
+On top is Islandora the integration layer, on top of that is Drupal.

+Fedora Commons doesn't work like a hierarchy, it's more like a graph.
+Objects can be linked together.

+Everything is an object, with datastreams that connect objects together.
+Drupal was different roles, which each have their set of CRUD permissions which are defined in an XML file.

+Permissions can be really granular.
+Can hide content to select audiences but make the description available, can limit to certain groups of users, etc. Doesn't force openness.

+Drupal's plug-ins are called modules, and there are thousands of these.
+Islandora leverages this concept to create "solution pack" modules that address different needs.
+For example, audio , image, warc, etc. Some solution packs:

+* Collections solution pack enables you to have collections, including the root collection.
+* Audio solution pack takes in an audio format, normalizes it, gives you an mp3 derivative, and allows you to play it back on your site.
+* Book for book objects, includes Tesseract for OCR
+* Image annotation
+* Compound object to relate different objects (for instance, both sides of a postcard can be separate objects that are shown together, can also use for supplementary information for theses, etc.)
+* Basic and large image solution packs (large image one includes a zoomable viewer)
+* Newspaper solution pack to organize serials, provides in-text highlighting
+* PDF
+* Video to allow streaming.
+Can also link out to streaming server.
+* Web ARChive solution pack to store warcs, could do a wayback machine-type thing to see previous versions of pages.

+Many opportunities to get involved in interest groups.
+Big community effort.
+Documentation needs work - contribute if you can.
+Community is quite active and there are training opportunities at Islandora Camps.
+First all-volunteer release was in May 2014.
+Committed to doing these every 6 months.
+Meeting minutes are all public.
+Lots of testers in the room.
+Yay testers and everyone involved in the release!
+IRC channel and mailing list if you have questions.

+Learning from other communities: Archivematica has a file format registry.
+Islandora group are looking at incorporating this and working with them.
+Development is ongoing, lots of things coming up.